El Calafate – Gateway to the Perito Moreno Glacier

 Glaciar Perito Moreno, Parque Nacional Los Glaciares, Patagonia, Argentina

-Another long Dragoman truck 12-hour drive of 862km crossing inland from Western Patagonia to the Andes and to the tourist town of El Calafate and the gateway to the Perito Moreno Glacier.
+On our first visit we had a long Dragoman truck 12-hour drive of 862km crossing inland from Western Patagonia to the Andes and to the tourist town of El Calafate and the gateway to the Perito Moreno Glacier.
 On our drive across Patagonia, we had a number of stops for lunch and rest breaks.
 The scenery throughout was spectacular and makes you appreciate the vastness of Patagonia and its amazing landscape.
 Throughout the journey we saw many wild animals including vicuna and rheas as well as many ranches / estancias, some the size of a small European country!
+In 2018 we stayed at the Del Glacier Libertador Hotel, a well-equipped hostel.
+From El Calafate we crossed into Chile to Puerto Natales and Torres del Paine National Park.

 El Calafate, nestled on the southern shores of Lago Argentino, serves as the gateway to the Perito Moreno Glacier, one of Patagonia’s most iconic landmarks.
 The town, once a modest settlement, has flourished in recent years into a bustling tourist destination with an alpine feel, reminiscent of European mountain towns.
 The streets are lined with outdoor gear shops, cosy cafes, hostels, and upscale lodges, all catering to the steady flow of visitors.
 Its location, perched between the arid Patagonian steppe and the dramatic Southern Andes, makes it a perfect base for outdoor activities and exploration.